jamieweb/jamieweb/README.md

     Better mobile compatibility
     ✓ - All blog/projects/other pages should now have acceptable levels of mobile readability ✓ - Must fix navbar on mobile (doesn't extend to full page width)
-      - Must fix homepage on mobile (currently quite unpredictable) - will be fixed along with new Blog Project Other buttons
+      - Fix homepage sidebar overflow on mobile

     New design for Blog Project Other homepage buttons Grid/list layout for /projects (same as /info and /other?)
     Raspberry Pi Cluster blog post